Abdulsatar-1/RobotFramework/README.md

 # RobotFramework
-In this repository iam collecting all all robotFramework project scrips
+In this repository iam collecting all robotFramework project scrips